SmokeSeer: 3D Gaussian Splatting for Smoke Removal and Scene Reconstruction: Introduction

 \section{Introduction}

 Reliable visual perception is essential for safety-critical applications such as search and rescue, robot navigation, and industrial inspection.
 The ability to accurately perceive and reconstruct 3D environments is particularly vital, as it enables precise spatial reasoning and path planning in complex scenarios.
 For example, firefighters navigating through burning buildings increasingly depend on vision-based systems to maintain situational awareness.
-However, dense smoke severely compromises these systems, obscuring vital environmental details and substantially increasing operational risks.
+However, dense smoke severely compromises these systems, obscuring vital environment details and increasing operational risks.
 Developing technologies that enable these systems to ``see through smoke'' is therefore critical for enhancing both safety and operational effectiveness in these hazardous environments.

 Though several approaches have targeted the problem of enhancing visibility through scattering media, significant limitations remain.
 Learning-based approaches that map hazy to clear images require extensive paired datasets and typically process individual frames, thereby ignoring valuable multi-view constraints.
 Closer to our work, neural rendering approaches such as ScatterNeRF \cite{Ramazzina_2023_ICCV} and DehazeNeRF \cite{Chen2024dehazenerf} incorporate physical light transport models and operate on multi-view RGB data.
-However, all of the above approaches primarily address static haze removal and are ill-equipped to handle dense, temporally evolving smoke.
+However, all these approaches primarily address static haze removal and are ill-equipped to handle dense, temporally evolving smoke.

 We build an end-to-end system that performs joint 3D scene reconstruction and smoke removal in the presence of dense, temporally evolving smoke.
-Our method utilizes images from RGB and thermal cameras and is effective on real-world smoke data, as illustrated in Figure~\ref{fig:teaser}.
-We build upon 3D Gaussian splatting (3DGS) \cite{kerbl3Dgaussians} and decompose a smoke-filled scene into two sets of Gaussians---one representing the smoke part, and another representing the non-smoke part of the scene, which we refer to as the set of surface Gaussians.
-This decomposition allows us to render only the set of surface Gaussians to visualize the scene without smoke.
+Our method uses images from RGB and thermal cameras, and is effective on real-world smoke data (Figure~\ref{fig:teaser}).
+We build upon 3D Gaussian splatting (3DGS) \cite{kerbl3Dgaussians} and decompose a smoke-filled scene into two sets of Gaussians: one representing the smoke part, and another representing the non-smoke part of the scene, which we refer to as the surface Gaussians.
+This decomposition allows us to render only the surface Gaussians to visualize the scene without smoke.

 Performing this decomposition using only RGB images is challenging due to the visual ambiguity between light-reflecting surfaces and light-scattering smoke particles.
 To address this challenge, we leverage thermal cameras that capture long-wavelength infrared radiation, which is substantially less affected by scattering in smoke than visible light.
 This property enables thermal sensors to preserve critical spatial information even in dense smoke conditions.
 However, thermal images are low-resolution, have low contrast, and lack the texture details crucial for object recognition and scene understanding.
 Our method overcomes this limitation through a joint optimization strategy that fuses the robust spatial cues from thermal data with the rich texture information provided by RGB imagery.